-To review and commission disability awareness training for example Blue Lamp to provide this for taxi drivers Licensing Manager Communications Licensing Manager
+To review and commission disability awareness training for example Blue Lamp to provide this for taxi drivers Licensing Manager Not started Communications Licensing Manager Not started

-5. Promoting community and the voluntary sector Objective Lead officer To engage with minority communities and their organisations to make sure these voluntary and social enterprise organisations have their say, and have the opportunity to be part of future projects in the city Voluntary Sector Partnership Manager- To work with the voluntary, community and social enterprise sector in the city, working to improve partnership and integration between different groups.
+5. Promoting community and the voluntary sector Objective Lead officer To engage with minority communities and their organisations to make sure these voluntary and social enterprise organisations have their say, and have the opportunity to be part of future projects in the city Voluntary Sector Partnership Manager- Superseded by Covid 19 response, engagement underway focused on Covid To work with the voluntary, community and social enterprise sector in the city, working to improve partnership and integration between different groups.
 This integration and collaboration with diverse and minority groups will work to support our understanding of our communities and their needs.
-Voluntary Sector Partnership Manager To embed equalities monitoring into our VCSE contracts, grants, this information will support our understanding of our local communities and identify potential gaps in the city Voluntary Sector Partnership Manager
+Voluntary Sector Partnership Manager Superseded by Covid 19 response To embed equalities monitoring into our VCSE contracts, grants, this information will support our understanding of our local communities and identify potential gaps in the city Voluntary Sector Partnership Manager Not started